 - 1. Type FORMAT A:/S at the DOS prompt to create a bootable system floppy disk.
-DO NOT copy AUTOEXEC.BAT & CONFIG.SYS to the disk. - 2.
-Type COPY D:\AFLASH\AFLASH.EXE A: (assuming D is your CD-ROM drive) to copy AFLASH.EXE to the just created boot disk. - NOTE: AFLASH works only in DOS mode.
-It will not work with DOS prompt in Windows and will not work with certain memory drivers that may be loaded when you boot from your hard drive.
-It is recommended that you reboot using a floppy. - 3.
-Reboot your computer from the floppy disk.
+DO NOT copy AUTOEXEC.BAT & CONFIG.SYS to the disk. - Type COPY D:\AFLASH\AFLASH.EXE A:\ (assuming D is your CD-ROM drive) to copy AFLASH.EXE to the just created boot disk.
+NOTE: AFLASH works only in DOS mode.
+It will not work with DOS prompt in Windows and will not work with certain memory drivers that prompt in Windows and will not work with certain memory drivers that may be loaded when you boot from your hard drive.
+It is recommended that you reboot using a floppy.

+- 3. Reboot your computer from the floppy disk.
 NOTE: BIOS setup must specify "Floppy" as the first item in the boot sequence. - 4.
 In DOS mode, type A:\AFLASH <Enter> to run AFLASH.

 '''

-ASUS ACPT BIOS
+ASUS RCPT BIOS

-FLASH MEMORY WRITER VI.24
+FLASH MEMORY WRITER VI.29

-Copyright (C) 1994-99, RSUSTER COMPUTER INC.
+Copyright (C) 1994-99, RSUSTEK COMPUTER INC.

-Flash Memory: Wimbond M29CO28 or SST 29EE020 or Intel 8208288
+Flash Memory: Winkond W290020 or SST 2922020 or Intel B288288

 Current BIOS Version: ASUS XXX-XX ACPT BIOS Revision 188X

 BIOS Model : XXX-XX

-BIOS Built Date : 89/25/99
+BIOS Built Date : 69/25/80